GTPB/CPANG19/pages/bacteria.md

 If this is a problem, we can remove high-degree nodes (nodes with many edges) from the graph:

 ```
-vg mod -D 8 raw.vg >out.vg
+vg mod -M 8 raw.vg >out.vg
 ```

-We also need to "chop" nodes
-to be shorter than a given length, so that GCSA2 can index the graph.
+In any event, we also need to "chop" nodes to be shorter than a given length, so that GCSA2 can index the graph.
 We also and sort the output to make the ids space increase through the linear components of the graph, which helps the mapper.